-Why is this change taking place?
+Why did these changes take place?
 Changes came about at the request of Physicians and QHCPs, who felt the current guidelines forced them to document information that had little or no bearing on the patient’s presenting problem.
 Excluding the HPI and Exam from code selection criterion, and leaving those elements to the discretion of the clinician affords more time to diagnose and treat the patients based on either Time or Medical Decision Making.
 We are pleased the providers have finally been heard and that CMS has adopted this welcome change.

 The older documentation guidelines set forth by the Centers for Medicare & Medicaid Services (CMS) for evaluation and management (E/M) services, established 20 years ago, do little to support patient care.
 Instead, they serve more as a scoring system to justify a level of billing (e.g., level 3, 4, or 5), rather than helping physicians diagnose, manage, and treat patients.
 Adherence to E/M documentation guidelines consumes a significant amount of physician time and does not reflect the actual work of physicians.

-Extensive changes will go into effect on Jan.
+Extensive changes that went into effect Jan.
 1, 2021, including: